koushik80/koushik80/README.md

 </div>
 <br><br>

-<p align="center">Welcome to my profile!I'm an enthusiastic Junior Web Developer/IT specialist.
+<p align="left">Welcome to my profile!
+I'm an enthusiastic Junior Web Developer/IT specialist.
 I am seeking long-term employment with the same company where I can really immerse myself in their brand and their online ambitions.
 I always ensure my skills are kept up to date within this rapidly changing industry.
 Thanks for visiting and I'd love to be connected!</p>

 <div id="header" align="center">
 <img src="https://media.giphy.com/media/dEVAzrWfqTRAOYPNrz/giphy.gif" width="600"/>
 </div>

+- :zap: In my free time When I'm not pushing codes, you'll find me cooking, gardening, read tech articles or listening music.
+-

 <!--
 **koushik80/koushik80** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.